 Investing into or withdrawing from the YouWealth Funds can cause the Fund to buy or sell investments.
 These investment transactions incur transaction costs.
-To make sure your transactions don't pass costs onto other investors, a spread is applied to the price relevant to your application or redemption.
-This spread is not paid to BNZISL and is retained by the Fund to pay these costs.
+To make sure your transactions don't pass costs onto other investors, we apply a spread to the price relevant to your application or redemption.
+This spread is not paid to BNZISL and is retained by the Fund.